 Caring For Your Hair and Head

-Here are suggestions on how to care for your hair and head while you are experiencing hair loss:
+Here are some ways you can care for your hair and head while you’re experiencing hair loss:

-- Wash and condition your hair every 2 to 4 days with a baby shampoo or other mild shampoo and a cream rinse or hair conditioner.
+- Wash and condition your hair every 2 to 4 days.
+Use baby shampoo or other mild shampoo (such as Aveeno® and VanicreamTM) and a cream rinse or hair conditioner.

 - Always rinse your hair well and pat it dry with a soft towel.